HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - GLSL Essentials - Enrich your 3D scenes with the power of GLSL
 - Computer Animation - Algorithms and Techniques
 - The Ray Tracer Challenge - A Test-Driven Guide to Your First 3D Renderer
+- Ray Tracing - A Tool for All